-Randy Loghry, Senior Vice President at OpEXNow, a division of Consolidated Analytics, says that he gets this question a lot.
+Randy Loghry, Senior Vice President, Mortgage Technology Advisory at Consolidated Analytics, says that he gets this question a lot.
 His response?

 “Cost Per Loan is a good indicator of internal efficiency but is usually an estimate and provides little guidance as to where scalability and bottom-line performance can be specifically attacked on an ongoing basis.
 Without the specifics, the root problem will continue to plague the lender and staffing levels will stay in lock-step with loan volume changes”.